qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/git.md

 rm -r ./*

-git rm . # update the removal
+git rm . # update the removal, similar to git add .
 ```

 If you init a local repo and want to push your local git repository to a remote repository on Github, you need to follow these steps: